crazyguitar/Libefaxx/README.md

 communication.

-This repository provides a focused benchmarking framework for EFA, designed to analyze low-level inter-node communication performances.
+This repository provides a focused benchmarking framework for EFA, designed to analyze low-level inter-node communication performance.
 It complements existing tools such as [nccl-tests](https://github.com/NVIDIA/nccl-tests) by enabling direct measurement of EFA latency, bandwidth, and GIN behavior, helping engineers and researchers optimize distributed training pipelines on AWS.
+You can find an example of evaluation on p5.48xlarge [here](experiments).

 ## Development